treangenlab/treangenlab.github.io/_profiles/rluo.md

 features and applications of Parsnp, a fast and robust whole genome alignment tool.
-Her main interests are exploring the genotype-phenotype relationship while developing tools to enable and accelerate biological discoveries.
+Her main interests are exploring the genotype-phenotype relationships while developing tools to enable and accelerate biological discoveries.
 In particular, she wants to learn more about the impact of genetic differences on protein structure/function and ultimately the fitness of an